liuandy1207/notes/topics/compoundData.md

 ```
 &emsp; → Definining arrays requires the length to be known beforehand. <br>
 &emsp; → You may initialize with AT MOST `LENGTH` elements.
 If there are less than `LENGTH` elements, the remaining values are initialized to `0`. <br>
+&emsp; → If `LENGTH` is not explicitly given, the compiler will impliclty calculate array length based on the number of elements provided during initialization. <br>
 &emsp; → `{}` can only be used during initalization.
 It can not be used for assignment.

+### Uninitialized Arrays
+Global arrays become zero-filled. <br>
+Local arrays are filled with arbitrary (garbage) values from the stack.